-Determination with a Side of Wisdom, Please We can be anything we want-almost BY: Troy Murphy |July 2015
+Determination with a Side of Wisdom, Please Anything We Want to Be--Almost

 Adobe Stock Images

 Determination, grit, persistence: Do you have it, the drive to succeed?
 People with determination are more likely to get what they want.
 The underlying grit pushes us from where we are to where we desire to be.
 But determination alone is not enough.
 Every January new self-proclaimed fitness enthusiasts flood the health clubs.
 Their resolutions—lose a hundred pounds, squat a small car or win the gold medal for the over forty division of the local Iron-man competition—motivate epic returns to health.
 A few achieve these miraculous accomplishments; but painful reality usually filters the mass of January goal-seekers to a few regular club attendees by the middle of February.
 Are the majority gritless quitters?
 With fitness goals, maybe so, but causes of failure, in any venture, is complex, with many contributing factors.
 There is more to success than self-discipline.
 We must examine failure with openness to complexity rather than simply blaming a simple personal flaw as the cause.

 No matter how determined I am to get to the Pacific Ocean, if I drive east, I never arrive.
 Some dreams are beyond our capacity—not realistic; other dreams require specific skill-sets and sacrifices that if ignored make determination futile, no matter how hard we try.
 We must recognize the achievability of a dream and possess a workable knowledge the steps required to avoid driving east on our way to the west coast.